Joe Biden Removed The Button Donald Trump Installed In Oval Office To Have Diet Coke Brought To Him

 "Mr. Trump spends at least four hours a day, and sometimes as much as twice that, in front of a television, sometimes with the volume muted, marinating in the no-holds-barred wars of cable news and eager to fire back," the report noted.

 It added that Trump drank as many as 12 Diet Cokes each day while he worked and watched mostly cable news programs.
-As Slate reported, Trump would deny that he was engrossed in television, later telling reporters that the story was a fabrication and saying instead he spent the majority of his time reading.
+As Slate reported, Trump would deny that he was engrossed with television, later telling reporters that the story was a fabrication and saying he actually spent the majority of his time reading.

 "People with fake sources—you know, fake reporters, fake sources," he said.
 "But I don't get to watch much television, primarily because of documents.
 I'm reading documents a lot."